canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 Without clicking any buttons, move your mouse up and down the DOM tree in the main section.
 Notice how the elements in the web page are highlighted as you move over the corresponding entry in the DOM.
 Clicking on a DOM entry will select it, updating the section on the right to show the CSS rules that now apply.

 ### Your first page edit ###
 With the `<h1>` selected again, take a closer look at its entry in the DOM.
-Notice that the "Do more with ubuntu!" string is visible within the inspector.
+Notice that the text of the heading (the "Do more with ubuntu!" string) is visible within the inspector.
 Double click on it and you are able to edit the value to say something different.
 Let's change it to read "Do more with the developer tools!", then press Enter to finish editing.
 Immediately the web page updates:

 ![After editing the heading](images/edited_h1.png)